arkency/posts/posts/2017-08-03-when-ddd-clicked-for-me.md

 ---
-title: "When DDD clicked for me"
 created_at: 2017-08-03 10:08:44 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ddd' ]
 newsletter: arkency_form
 ---

+# When DDD clicked for me

 It took me quite a time to grasp the concepts from DDD community and apply them in our Rails projects.
 This is a story of one of such "aha" moments.